SMKH-PRO/ReactNative_CodePush_Template/readme.md

 A React Native Template/Boilerplate containing the best practices and scalable design with cutting edge technologies like CodePush/Sentry and all other neccessary libraries pre-configured and basic helper functions and components to help you save your time and make your App super fast.

+### FEATURES
+What It Contains?

+1. CodePush Configuration (It allows your app to update over the air OTA, without publishing new apk/binary to AppStore / PlayStore)

+2. Build a different environment of code push release .

+3. Sentry (sentry.io) Setup (It will send you emails when there's a critical error found on the production app)

+4. Complete error handling (App won't just close/crash on critical error but will show a responsive error page with a button to re-launch the application) .

+5. Completely responsive basic UI components that are required in every app (such as Buttons)

+6. Typed Hooks (
+useSelector, useDispatch, useTheme, more to come) .

+7. Complete redux integration with persisting and proper typescript types.

+8. Integration of secure storage for saving confidential information like tokens

+9. Navigation configured with an easily editable array of objects where you can define which route to show on auth and which to hide.

+10. Translation support for multilingual apps.

+11. Configured with best eslint and typescript settings for react-native.

+12. Redux managed useTheme Hook, easily use or change App's whole theme, such as programmatically changing to nightmode.

+13. Last but not least, a clean folder structure and best practices are followed throughout the code.

 ---

 ## INITIALIZE RN WITH THIS TEMPLATE